selenium-compose/selenium-compose.io/content/scenario/sessions.md

 toc: true
 ---

-Each `action` is being run on its session.
-Once a scenario is being executed a new, default `main` session gets create.
-By default all `step`s are executed in `main` session.

-In some cases you may need to create another session and execute some of `actions` or `steps` in different session.
+In some cases you may need to create multiple sessions and execute some of `step`s in different session.

-Every `step` has `session` property to specify against which session the `action` or `step` should be executed.
-If the session has not been created yet it gets created.
+Every `step` has `session` property to specify against which session the `step`s should be executed.

 ```yaml
 steps: